0cjs/8bitdev/src/pmon/pmon.md

 ============

 Features:
+- Designed for interactive exploration of the machine.
 - No input buffer required, just a minimal amount of memory for building byte and word values from hex input.
 (However, this means that each command is executed immediately after you've finished specifying its parameters.)
-Normally RAM is used also for remembering the previous parameters supplied to commands; we're working on ways to reduce this.
 - Minimises typing by keeping track of recently used command parameters and allowing command execution without specifying them again.
-- Parsimonious with screen area.
-Generally your input is cleared and written over by command output so that you can see more output on the screen.
-Commands generally offer display parameters that let you display the minimum amount of data you need, to help delay previous displays from rolling off the screen.
+(We're working on ways to and options for reducing the amount of memory this uses.)
+- Parsimonious with screen area on small terminals and video displays to help delay information scrolling off the screen.
+Input is (usually) cleared and written over by command output.
+Display commands have parameters to help display just what you need as compactly as possible.

 Supported Hardware